petedanielsmith/HealthcareInsuranceDataAnalyticsProject/README.md

 6. `Document` - Record findings and conclusions.

 ## The rationale to map the business requirements to the Data Visualisations

+- Smokers have higher insurance charges
+  - Use histogram to show smokers vs overall charge distribution
+  - Correlation matrix to show the correlation
+  - Violin plots to show the distributions
+  - Scatter and 3D scatter charts to show the distribution
+  - Box plot to show the distribution
+- People with higher BMI have higher insurance charges
+  - Correlation matrix to show correlation
+  - Violin plot to show the distribution
+  - Scatter and 3D scatter to show the distribution
+- Geographic region influences insurance charges
+  - Violin plot to show the distribution
+  - Scatter chart to show the distribution
+- Sex of a person influences insurance charges
+  - Violin plot to show the distribution
+  - Box plot to show the distribution
+- Including children on an insurance plan increases charges
+  - Bar chart to show the average sales charges
+- Age of a person influences insurance charges
+  - Correlation matrix to show correlation
+  - Violin plot to show the distribution
+  - 3D scatter to show the distribution

 ## Analysis techniques used